charge investigation guide [microsoft 365]

 What is the Microsoft 365 charge?

 A Microsoft 365 charge on your bank statement indicates a recurring subscription payment for Microsoft's productivity suite.
 This includes access to Word, Excel, PowerPoint, Outlook, Teams, and OneDrive cloud storage — depending on which plan you're subscribed to.
+Similar unexpected charges like a DoorDash charge can also appear due to delivery subscriptions or shared accounts.

 Microsoft 365 replaced the one-time purchase model of Microsoft Office, meaning you now pay monthly or annually for continued access.
 The charge appears regardless of whether you actively use the applications, as long as the subscription remains active on your Microsoft account.